KARTHIKEYANJM/Amazon_clone_kids/README.md

 A basic frontend application using html,css,js

 ### Project description:
-It is a basicstatic frontend app with html,css,js,bootstrap.It includes the webpage related to kids and general format similar to amazon website.
+It is a basic static frontend app with html,css,js,bootstrap.It includes the webpage related to kids and general format similar to amazon website.

 I have developed this project with the help of amazon.in,documentations and sample images.